Company Profile

 the production and sale of non-ferrous and precious metals

-The Group products are supplied to 37 countries worldwide and purchased by more than 400 partner companies.
+~30 countries consume the company's products.
+The Group products are purchased by more than 400 partner companies.

 Nornickel Group’s core businesses are vertically-integrated metals and mining operations.
 Since 2020, these businesses have been grouped into divisions, enabling accelerated decision-making and improved accountability of production site management.